L4STeam/udp_prague/README.md

 We also included an example sender and receiver for this below.
 They run by default as a server.
 Use the -c option on the one that you want to connect as a client.

 ### Frame mode (aka RT-Prague)
 To make it RT-Prague.
 Just provide an "fps" frame rate in Hz and "frame_budget" time in µs.
 The frame budget is the time you want to allocate to send the frame over.
 In continuous mode that would be 1/fps, but here it can be shorter, so leaving pauses in between frames.
 It assumes that each frame can be reasonable equal (so no full I-frames, only P-frames).
 This mode can reduce the throughput (depends on the bottleneck), but should further reduce the photon to photon latency for very interactive apps.
 If an fps and frame budget is provided, the GetCCVideoInfo() will tell you an extra output giving the frame size that the encoder should target for the next frame.
-No full support or example yet, but can be worked on, on request if you join this week.
+No full support or example yet, but can be worked on, on request.

 ## How to use continuous mode (examples)
 Use the PragueCC object as follows in a sender and a receiver in continuous mode.
 The same object can be used for bidirectionally data sending too.

 ### You need to carry this between Sender (sends data_msg) and Reciever (sends ack_msg)
-These message fields are provided and used by PragueCC, and need to be exchanged between both ends.
-Alternatives can be discussed...
+These message fields are provided and used by PragueCC for unidirectional data transfers, and need to be exchanged between both ends.
+For bidirectional data both need to be combined in a single bidirectional message format as described in the comments.
+Alternative timing, sequence and counter feedback schemes can be used...
+This is just an example format.
 ```
 struct datamessage_t {
     time_tp timestamp;	       // timestamp from peer
     time_tp echoed_timestamp;  // echoed_timestamp can be used to calculate the RTT
     count_tp seq_nr;           // packet sequence number, should start with 1 and increase monotonic with packets sent
+    // ACK fields for receiving data and/or payload comes here...
 };
 struct ackmessage_t {
     time_tp timestamp;	       // timestamp from peer, freeze and keep this time
     time_tp echoed_timestamp;  // echoed_timestamp can be used to calculate the RTT
+    // fields for data messages can come in here...
     count_tp packets_received; // echoed_packet counter
     count_tp packets_CE;       // echoed CE counter
     count_tp packets_lost;     // echoed lost counter
     bool error_L4S;            // receiver found a bleached/error ECN; stop using L4S_id on the sending packets!
+    // payload for bidirectional data can come here...
 };
 ```